Tennis-Raducanu's Paris adventure cut short by Sasnovich

 After dragging her opponent wide of the court she earned a key break to lead 4-2 and bagged the opening set when she fired a superb cross court winner.

-Undaunted, Sasnovich raised her game in the second set to race into a 4-0 lead.
+Undaunted, Sasnovich raised her game in the second set to race into a 4-0 lead with a mixture of power and craft.

-Raducanu, who only played on clay professionally for the first time last month and had been struggling with a back injury in recent weeks, could do nothing to turn the tide.
+Raducanu, who had been struggling with a back injury in recent weeks, could do nothing to turn the tide.

 A dominant Sasnovich put her out of her misery with a sizzling backhand down the line on her first match point after two hours.